-A remarkable collaboration between an artist and a poet, On We Go belongs to the emerging forms of ecological thinking that cross genres and scientific disciplines, speaking directly about global warming and the perils facing the natural world.
+This exquisite little hardback of 21 poems and 26 watercolour paintings is the result of a long-time poet and artist collaboration and grew out of their exploration of the natural world, childhood memories and thoughts about the climate change crisis.
+It's part of a growing literary genre based on emerging forms of ecological thinking that cross genres and scientific disciplines.
+An adult picture book to be read aloud to all ages, and a gesture of playful joy, this small treasure can be enjoyed in one sitting and returned to on a regular basis.
 CATHERINE BAGNALL is a senior lecturer in the School of Design at Massey University.
 Her work focuses on performance practices and its intersection with dress.
 JANE SAYLE has been a dealer in curios and ephemera, an art writer and reviewer, and a lecturer in art and design history.
 This is her first book of poems.
 PUBLISHED: March 2021 ISBN: 9780995137820 Hardback, 179 x 115mm.
-80 pages. \$29.99 and happy to be because of the mystery and the plenitude Deep tunnels in white cliffs craquelure on the black square who knows what they may mean?
-I just love the big feeling It's springtime for the lone sentry on guard at his outpost and musin on happiness a primary school word that doesn't begin to explain the charms of living he thought 15
+80 pages. \$35 and happy to be because of the mystery and the plenitude Deep tunnels in white cliffs craquelure on the black square who knows what they may mear I just love the big feeling It's springtime for the lone sentry on guard at his outpost and musin on happiness a primary school word that doesn't begin to explain the charms of living he thought 15 LITERATURE AND POETRY